This Swedish church is moving 3 miles down the road. It's relocating before a mine swallows the town

 The Kiruna Church — called Kiruna Kyrka in Swedish — and its belfry are being moved this week along a 5-kilometer (3-mile) route east to a new city center as part of the town’s relocation.
 It’s happening because the world’s largest underground iron-ore mine is threatening to swallow the town.

-Lena Tjärnberg, the church’s vicar, kicked off the move with a blessing Tuesday morning.
+Lena Tjärnberg, the church’s vicar, kicked off the move — after the church was earlier lifted up on beams to be wheeled across the town — with a blessing Tuesday morning.
 The journey is scheduled to end Wednesday afternoon.

 The church was a gift from the mining company